OrleansContrib/OrleansShardedStorage/README.md

 >NOTE: Running in Visual Studio in debug is slow.
 To run at full speed you need to be in Release and run the exe's outside VS.

-8: (Just a note) If you want it distriubted, include a reference to `Microsoft.Orleans.Clustering.AzureStorage` and employ this on the client and silo:
+8: (Just a note) If you want distriubted silos, include a reference to `Microsoft.Orleans.Clustering.AzureStorage` and employ this on the client and silo:

 ```
             var clusterTableStorageUri =